-- The prepayment option sets MBSs apart from other fixed-income securities. - The exercise of options on most securities is expected to be "rational." - This kind of "rationality" is weakened when it comes to the homeowner's decision to prepay. - Even when the prevailing mortgage rate exceeds the mortgage's loan rate, some loans are prepaid.
+- The prepayment option sets MBSs apart from other fixed-income securities. - The exercise of options on most securities is expected to be "rational." - This kind of "rationality" is weakened when it comes to the homeowner's decision to prepay. - For example, even when the prevailing mortgage rate exceeds the mortgage's loan rate, some loans are prepaid.